ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of residuals.
+		- is a scalar variable of type Int32 that holds the number of residuals.

 .. index:: pair: function; blls_reset_control
 .. _doxid-galahad__blls_8h_1a96981ac9a0e3f44b2b38362fc3ab9991: